Plympton

 Plympton features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households constitute 61.7% of all households, including 25.4% couples with children, 26.0% couples without children, and 8.5% single parent families.
 Non-family households account for 38.3%, with lone person households at 31.8% and group households comprising 6.5%.
-The median household size is 2.3 people, aligning with the Greater Adelaide average.
+The median household size is 2.3 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households